NSW Government initiatives to support child development

 Identifying the shared goals and needs of parents and carers is at the heart of our approach.
 Families were engaged to understand what they need and how we can better support them during these early years of a child's life.

-We’re mapping your experiences of the service system so that we can make your connection with services smoother and more valuable in the first 2000 days of your child’s life.
+We’re mapping your experiences of the service system so that we can make your connection with services smoother and more accessible in the first 2000 days of your child’s life.

 By understanding this better, we will have: